 What is the difference between AI, AGI, and ASI?

-Artificial intelligence (AI), artificial general intelligence (AGI), and artificial superintelligence (ASI)represent a progression in the capabilities of intelligent systems.
-Understanding their differences and the challenges in achieving each level is crucial to comprehending the current state of AI research.
+Artificial intelligence (AI), artificial general intelligence (AGI), and artificial superintelligence (ASI)are often discussed together, but they represent distinct stages in the development of intelligent machines.
+Understanding their differences is crucial for comprehending the current state and future possibilities of AI.

 Q&A